Remembering Me

 It’s a big huge world and it’s hard to decide what is important.
 So many of my friends are pop culture junkies and seem to find the time to know something about everything.
 Then there are a few of you that make it a point to not be addicted.
 Your stories are still interesting when you DO know about something though, because you know it more in-depth.
 The nerves I get about potentially blogging about skiing totally relate to the fact that MAN there are a lot of ways you could go.
 Gear, mountains, traveling, food, drinks, nightlife, powder conditions, movies, ski news, famous skiers…

-Included with this cultural exploration I’m making is the fact that we’ve gone back and forth over the last five years with and without cable.
-As much as I feel it’s every Americans right to wind down after a hard day at work with some really guilty pleasure crap TV, MK disagrees and reminds me constantly that I have no idea what a long hard day at work looks like anymore.
-Ouch.
-Then he tells me to paint the garage.
-Sigh.
+Included with this cultural exploration I’m making is the fact that I’ve gone back and forth over the last five years with and without cable.
+I feel it’s every Americans right to wind down after a hard day at work with some really guilty pleasure crap TV.

 I feel a little out of touch!
-I was super super sick today and I stayed in bed and caught up on some fall premieres that I’d missed with the whole no cable and being on vacation and surprise MIL visit.
+I was super super sick today and I stayed in bed and caught up on some fall premieres that I’d missed with the whole no cable and being on vacation.
 I miss TV already.
 So much can be seen online, whole seasons on Netflix even, but as Dadd pointed out, it’s hard to start a conversation like “Have you seen the Sopranos?” when it is no longer culturally relevant.
 It’s easy in this day and age to miss something if you wait a minute.

 What do YOU choose to keep up with?
 I don’t know who’s been kicked off Dancing with the Stars.
 And my heart is still beating and I have other things to do.
 But I am a little curious…